TMJ TREATMENT AT CORBIN DENTAL

 - Clicking or popping jaw, especially when chewing or yawning

 Treatment for a bite problem such as TMJ will vary from patient to patient.
-The goal of treatment is to identify and address the underlying cause of the problem to resolve damage and alleviate symptoms.
+The goal of our dental treatment for TMJ is to identify and address the underlying cause of the problem, resolve damage, and alleviate symptoms.
 There are a range of treatments that can be used alone or in tandem to achieve treatment goals and get you back to smiling comfortably again.

 - Muscle relaxation techniques: for mild cases of TMJ, our dental team may work with you to practice muscle relaxation techniques that can reduce tension in the jaw over time.